-Where can you load your Rav Kav?
-I highly recommend loading it in central bus stations and train stations, but there are loading points all around the main cities (wherever you see the “Charge your Rav Kav here” sign).
-In Jerusalem, you will find plenty of points along Jaffa Street and inside the Old City.
-In Tel Aviv there are some points around Rothschild Boulevard and a lot of points near Gordon Beach.
-You can charge by using shekels or a credit card.
+I recommend loading it in central bus stations and train stations.
+But, there are loading points all around the main cities, wherever you see the “Charge your Rav Kav here” sign.
+In Jerusalem, there are plenty of points on Jaffa Street and inside the Old City.
+In Tel Aviv, there are some points around Rothschild Boulevard and a lot of points near Gordon Beach.
+You can load money with shekels or a credit card.

 How do you validate your ticket?
-There are several ways:

-Main Public Bus Companies in Israel:
+Main public bus companies in Israel:

-Arab-Run Buses: Those buses operate in East Jerusalem and the West Bank.
+Those buses operate in East Jerusalem and the West Bank.
 They are mostly colored white with blue or green stripes of them.
 Most of those buses depart from the East Jerusalem Central Bus Station on Sultan Suliman Street near Damascus Gate.
 Check the main East Jerusalem lines here.